Portfolio landlord

 What changes at four properties

-In practice this means: the lender examines all existing properties, their values, outstanding mortgage balances, rental income, and ICR performance; aggregate rental income must cover aggregate stressed mortgage interest across the whole portfolio at the required ICR margins; any underperforming property in the background can affect the application on an entirely different asset; and documentation requirements increase significantly.
+Below the threshold, most lenders assess a buy-to-let application by reference to the subject property alone: does the expected rent cover the stressed mortgage interest at the required interest coverage ratio?
+Once a landlord crosses four mortgaged properties, the lender examines all existing properties, their values, outstanding balances, rental income and ICR performance, and aggregate rental income must cover aggregate stressed interest across the whole portfolio.
+Any underperforming property in the background can affect an application on an entirely different asset, and documentation requirements increase significantly.

 The portfolio-level stress test